 This rig is used to clean all hardscape, driveway surfaces and exterior building cleaning.
 If you need cleaning services on a parking garage, apartment building to residential house Carlton Cleans, LLC is ready to provide an estimate in the Washington Dc area.
 We provide low water pressure cleaning and hot water high pressure cleaning when appropriate.

-Roof Cleaning: A low water pressure method of cleaning organic stains from the roof for increased curb appeal.
+A low water pressure method of cleaning organic stains from the roof for increased curb appeal.
 This is especially valuable before listing the house for sale.
 In Montgomery County, MD it is common to see stains and streaks on the roof.
-In Silver Spring for example, there are many wooded areas which in combination with warm wet weather mold, algae and fungus thrive.
+In Silver Spring, for example, there are many wooded areas which in combination with warm wet weather mold, algae and fungus thrive.
 We provide a chemical cleaning with little run off to remove the organics.
-We also bag the down spouts and capture any run off during the cleaning.
-However, this is minimized by our low pressure application equipment which allow Carlton Cleans, LLC to apply the cleaning mix to the roof in low volume to kill the organics.
+We also bag the downspouts and capture any runoff during the cleaning.
+However, this is minimized by our low-pressure application equipment which allows Carlton Cleans, LLC to apply the cleaning mix to the roof in low volume to kill the organics.

-Exterior House Wash: Our house wash service is an application of our house cleaning mix, dwell and rinse with hot water.
-We provide cleaning of siding, brick and composite siding, We do not use the pressure washer close to the surface of the house.
-We apply the hot water far enough from the house to “shower” the surface” after the cleaning mix has pulled the dirt from the surface.
+Our exterior house washing service is an application of our house cleaning mix, dwell and rinse with hot water.
+We provide cleaning of siding, brick and composite siding; We do not use the pressure washer close to the surface of the house.
+We apply the hot water far enough from the house to “shower the surface” after the cleaning mix has pulled the dirt from the surface.
 The cleaning is performed by the cleaning mix and volume of water verses pressure.
-We provide an effective cleaning method with out causing damage to the surface.
+We provide an effective cleaning method without causing damage to the surface.

 If you are having your house painted than a house wash is a must service for better paint adhesion and longevity.
-Many painting companies will offer a house wash service prior to painting, however, they often do not provide a quality service due to lack of experience and proper equipment.
-House washing is a necessary evil to the painting companies and they rarely invest the necessary resources to the task.
+Many painting companies will offer a house wash service before painting.
+However, they often do not provide a quality service due to lack of experience and proper equipment.
+House washing is a necessary evil to the painting companies, and they rarely invest the necessary resources to the task.

-Gutter Cleaning: Gutters typically need cleaned inside and out to maintain good water flow and keep the typical white gutters from turning black.
-The black marks on the exterior of the gutters are from air pollution, tree dirt and roof run off.
-The black marks are oxidized into the surface and can only be cleaned by hand with specific cleaners for the task because the oxidization layer as to be broken.
-The cleaners are strong and ladders are needed to access the gutters.
-We do not recommend home owners try to clean their own gutters.
+Gutters typically need to be cleaned inside and out to maintain good water flow and keep the typical white gutters from turning black.
+The black marks on the exterior of the gutters are from air pollution, tree dirt and roof runoff.
+The black marks are oxidized into the surface and can only be cleaned by hand with specific cleaners for the task because of oxidization layer has to be broken.
+The cleaners are strong, and ladders are needed to access the gutters.
+We do not recommend homeowners try to clean their own gutters.

-Driveway and Sidewalks: We offer a chemical low pressure cleaning and high pressure cleaning depending on the situation and state of the surface.
+We offer a chemical low-pressure cleaning and high-pressure cleaning depending on the situation and state of the surface.
 Hot water is used in the cleaning.

 No damage to the surface be cleaned.